What Is a Jury Trial Waiver?

 Jury trials have their merits, but in some cases, a bench trial may be preferable.
 An experienced attorney can guide his or her clients in the right direction by carefully considering all of the variables involved.

 If you need help understanding jury trial waivers and deciding whether a jury or bench trial is right for your case, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.